VirtoCommerce/vc-module-catalog/README.md

 In case there is a need to add variations of the product, a relation should be implemented between the products as well as special type of variative properties definition added.

 Thus, a product with its variations in the system is presented as a collection of products (variations).
-The title (main) product can be also a variation and can have variative property values set.
-And all other products (variations) has the relation with the title product.
+The title (main) product is a parent variation and has all variation properties.
+And all other variations are related as children to the title product.

  Every product that has relation to the title product (variation) can inherit some property values of the title product (description, assets etc.) but can also override the values of those properties if they differ from the title product (variation) property values.